Study notes: Fundamentals of C++

 std::string s = "a string";

-Functions for C-style strings (0-terminated): strcpy
+Functions for C-style strings (0-terminated): strcpy, strlen, etc.

 Qualifiers (data type modifiers)